How to implement a barcode inventory system

 By following these tips, you can get the most out of your barcode system and improve efficiency across your organization.

-Katana is an all-in-one solution for manufacturers looking to centralize their entire business to one intuitive platform.
+Katana is an all-in-one solution for businesses looking to centralize their entire operation to one intuitive platform.

 By automating the process of tracking inventory levels, barcode inventory systems can save you time and money while reducing errors.

-Katana’s barcode inventory system helps manufacturers scan their barcodes to track items moving in and out of stock.
+Katana’s inventory management software helps companies scan their barcodes to track items moving in and out of stock.
 When an item is scanned, Katana automatically updates its records to reflect the current quantity on hand.
 You can easily see when something needs to be reordered, which helps ensure that no items are lost or misplaced.

 In addition to being more efficient, barcode inventory systems can also help businesses save money by reducing the time employees spend manually entering data and the number of mistakes that occur during this process.

-Katana empowers manufacturers with all the necessary features needed for:
+Katana empowers businesses with all the necessary features needed for:

 - Assigning barcodes to inventory items